 A building whose primary use is commercial or nonhabitational.
+This category includes, but occupancy is for less than 6 months in

-This category includes, but is not limited to:
+- nonhabitational.
+This category includes, but not limited to:

-- A building where the policyholder is a commercial enterprise primarily carried out to generate income and the coverage is for: - A building used as an office, retail space, wholesale space, factory, hospitality space, or for similar uses, or - A building not used for habitation or residential use - A mixed-use building in which the total floor area devoted to nonresidential uses is: - 50% or more of the total floor area within the building, if a single-family building, or - 25% or more of the total floor area within the building for all other buildings
+A building where the policyhoider is a commercial enterprise primarily carried out to generate income and the coverage is for:

+A building used as an office, real seque, wholesale space, factory, hospitality space, or for similar uses, or

+A building not used for habitation or residential uses.

+A maded uses the building in which the total from zeros devential uses.

+- floor area devoted to nonresidential uses

+- Solution area we occur of the total floor area within the building, if a single-family building, or

+Solution or the total floor area within the building for all other buildings.

+- - iration:

+Apartment buildings

+Assisted living facilities

+Condominiums (if not eligible for a

+Residential Condominium Building

+Association policy)

+- Cooperative buildings Dormitories

+- Hotels and motels Rooming houses

+- Tourist homes

+- Other buildings not used for habitation, including but not limited to:

+Agricultural buildings

+Detached garages

+Nonresidential condominium

+buildings

+Houses of worship

+Recreational buildings (including pool

+- houses and clubhous Schools Storage or toolsheds Strip malls